 Carefully remove baking dish from oven; sprinkle grated Parmesan cheese over and serve.

-**I used a cast iron skillet, so I simply put the entire dish into the oven— no need to pour into a glass dish —OR
+**I used a cast iron skillet, so I simply put the entire dish into the oven-- no need to pour into a glass dish --OR

 You can put the vegetables into individual ramekins and store overnight and/or fill with an egg and bake according to directions.